Skip to main content

 In one project I worked on, the client wasn’t involved much.
 They preferred to receive a weekly status report in lieu of attending meetings.
 While we tried to get them more involved in defining the user experience, they were too busy on another project to contribute.

-When we arrived at the initial presentation, the client was disappointed in the quality of the product because they hadn’t contributed their requirements, and they weren’t evolved in the evolution of the idea.
+When we arrived at the initial presentation, the client was disappointed in the quality of the product because they hadn’t contributed their requirements, and they weren’t involved in the evolution of the idea.
 This required us to backtrack and waste a few weeks incorporating the feedback.

 Team Collaboration